Spacial/awesome-csirt/README.md

 - [ManagedPasswordFilter](https://github.com/raandree/ManagedPasswordFilter): Windows Password Filter that uses managed code internally
 - [DeviceGuardBypasses](https://github.com/tyranid/DeviceGuardBypasses): A repository of some of my Windows 10 Device Guard Bypasses
 - [rifiuti2](https://github.com/abelcheung/rifiuti2): Windows Recycle Bin analyser
 - [Control Flow Guard Teleportation](https://86hh.github.io/cfg2.html): The idea that I tried in 2018 was to use Control Flow Guard (CFG) to regenerate my code in a special memory region.
-CFG is a security feature that aims to mitigate the redirection of the execution flow, for example, by checking if the target address for an indirect call is valid function. [demo](https://github.com/86hh/cfg-teleport-demo)
-- [Down the Rabbit-Hole...](https://googleprojectzero.blogspot.com/2019/08/down-rabbit-hole.html): It wouldn’t make sense if an unprivileged window could just send commands to a highly privileged window, and that’s what UIPI, User Interface Privilege Isolation, prevents.
+CFG is a security feature that aims to mitigate the redirection of the execution flow, for example, by checking if the target address for an indirect call is valid function. [demo](https:/The purpose of this application is to analyze and create statistics of repetitive lock patterns that everyday users create and use.nprivileged window could just send commands to a highly privileged window, and that’s what UIPI, User Interface Privilege Isolation, prevents.
 This isn’t a story about UIPI, but it is how it began. [ctftool](https://github.com/taviso/ctftool) - Interactive CTF Exploration Tool
 - [Reversing and Patching .NET Binaries with Embedded References](https://insinuator.net/2018/04/reversing-and-patching-net-binaries-with-embedded-references/)
 - [Lateral Movement Using Outlook’s CreateObject Method and DotNetToJScript](https://posts.specterops.io/lateral-movement-using-outlooks-createobject-method-and-dotnettojscript-a88a81df27eb)
 - [Windows PowerShell Remoting](https://b2dfir.blogspot.com/2018/11/windows-powershell-remoting-host-based.html): Host Based Investigation and Containment Techniques.